Modern Retellings of Classic Novels

 Book Summary

-Their story takes a terrible turn after a shocking incident at the Olympic Games.
+Their story takes a terrible turn after a shocking incident at the 2014 Winter Olympics in Sochi.
 Ten years later, an unauthorized documentary reignites the public obsession with Kat and Heath and promises to uncover the truth about their final skate.
-Kat initially wants nothing to do with the documentary, but she also doesn’t want anyone else to tell her story.
+Kat initially wants nothing to do with the documentary, but more than that, she doesn’t want anyone else to tell her story.
 It’s finally time to share everything, and the truth may be even more shocking than her fans anticipate.

 Demon Copperhead Book Cover